- ORDER: Cathartiformes

 - Cool Facts

-- The oldest recorded Turkey Vulture was at least 16 years, 10 months old when it was found in Ohio, the same state where it had been banded.
+- The oldest recorded Turkey Vulture was at least 23 years, 4 months old when it was seen in California in 2019, the same state where it was banded in 1997.